e-Plugins/wooCommerce/README.md

-# iDEAL plugin for WooCommerce
+# digiwallet plugin for Woocommerce

 ## Usage
-Use this plugin to add support for iDEAL, Bancontact, Sofort, Credit cards, Paysafecard, Afterpay, Bankwire, Refunds from Digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort, GiroPay, EPS, Credit cards, Paysafecard, Afterpay, Bankwire, Refunds from Digiwallet.nl to your webstore.

 ## Supported Paymethods